RootlessAgrarian/mappingguide/docs/fundamentals/3_testing.md

 Unlike most programs, the SCS game engine editor can't load what you've just saved.
 This is because the editor can only load the files currently loaded by the game, that being the game's base files, as well as any loaded mods.

 This means that **each time** you wish to load a map to continue work on it, you must update the archive with the latest version of the map found in the executable base/map folder.
-The same applies for testing the maps, even if you have a modified version of the map current open in your editor, it will revert to the archive version when you run the map to test.
+The same applies for testing the maps: even if you have a modified version of the map current open in your editor, it will revert to the archive version when you run the map to test.

 It is important to understand this, so let's go through it one more time.
 The map file you are diligently editing and saving is found in the install hierarchy.
 But you cannot run or test your map until it has been loaded by the game engine at startup.
 The game engine cannot load a map mod after the initial startup phase is over, so map mods cannot be reloaded while you are editing.
 And map mods are not loaded from base/map in the executable hierarchy;  they are loaded from .scs files in the user mod folder.
 So if you want to test your map mod, you have to go through this workflow: